 Start with the problem AI screening exists to solve.
 The average corporate job posting attracts hundreds of applications; high-volume and blue-collar roles attract thousands.
 Industry research consistently puts the time a recruiter spends actively reviewing a single resume at around six to eight seconds for the first pass.
 That tells you everything about how much real evaluation is happening when the pile is that deep.

 The maths is brutal.
-If a recruiter spends even 30 seconds per CV on a role with 400 applicants, that's over three hours of screening for one requisition, before a single conversation happens.
+If a recruiter spends even 30 seconds per CV on a role with 400 applicants, that is over three hours of screening for one requisition, before a single conversation happens.
 Multiply by an open req load of ten or fifteen roles, and screening alone consumes the week.
 The result is predictable: rushed decisions, strong candidates buried on page nine, and the same recruiter burning out while time-to-hire climbs and good people accept other offers.

 Manual screening also hides a quieter problem: inconsistency.
-The criteria a recruiter applies to CV number 4, fresh and caffeinated on Monday morning, are not the criteria they apply to CV number 240 on Thursday afternoon.
+The criteria a recruiter applies to CV number 4, fresh on Monday morning, are not the criteria they apply to CV number 240 on Thursday afternoon.
 That drift is invisible, unmeasurable, and quietly unfair.
 AI screening exists to attack both problems at once: the volume and the inconsistency.

 How AI Resume Screening Works (Step by Step)